a4lamber/dadjoke-airflow-db/README.md

 > Note: it's good practice to use `host.docker.internal` instead of your machine's internal ip address.
-Also `127.0.0.1` is a special address called loopback address that points to the local machine.
-Any traffic sent to this address is routed back to the same machine.